ANEUP002/Guessing-game/README.md

 # Guessing game
- Cresting a simple guessing game using HTML and JavaScript
+ Creating a simple guessing game using HTML and JavaScript